 By offering your child a variety of fresh flowers and providing access to a vase or two, you can easily set up this activity to teach them how to come up with their own creative arrangements.
 Since children are naturally attracted to colorful flowers, they will have fun making the family household a more visually appealing one.

-In addition to beautifying your home, your child will see first-hand how flowers bring happiness to others and feel personally satisfied at their carefully-crafted arrangements.
-This will ultimately give them a sense of pride not only in themselves, but also in their home surroundings.
+In addition to beautifying your home, your child will see first-hand how flowers bring happiness to others and feel personally satisfied with their carefully-crafted arrangements.
+This will ultimately give them a sense of pride not only in themselves but also in their home surroundings.

 Find out why encouraging our little ones to participate in the creative activity of flower arranging will teach them how to better appreciate and take care of their home environment.